 The tireless ambition, self-possession and independence of the women of this era – elevated by a flair for fashion and style - is truly iconic.
 An irresistible inspiration, in 2016 The House of Creed debuted an homage not just to the female visionaries of the 19th century, but also to the modern woman and her lust for life, with the opulent, sensual fragrance, Aventus for Her.

 “In 2016, we launched Aventus for Her as the counterpart to the legendary Aventus.
-It took three years to create something befitting of its male counterpart that truly embodies powerful women – past, present and future.” – Olivier Creed, Master Perfumershop now
+It took three years to create something befitting of its male counterpart that truly embodies powerful women – past, present and future.” - Olivier Creed -shop now